IanPerson/2300068---Individual-Project/README.md

 ## Known Bugs
 _List any issues you are aware of and how to avoid them_

 * The grabber's arm will not appear when attempting to grab the player.
 This would not go away despite everything I did in an attempt to fix it.
 Focus on keeping any grabber's as far away as possible, as their difficult to escape even when their arm is visible.
+(FIXED)
+* The program would crash when picking up a lantern due to attempting to access data of a deleted object (FIXED)=
 * All chickens are incorporeal.
 They may wander somewhere you cannot reach them, but they come back eventually.
 It's impossible for them to leave the map borders.
 ---
 ---